jlhonora/dmm-parser/README.md

 ### Documentation ###

-I based this work in the documents available in the `doc` folder.
+I based this work on the documents available in the `doc` folder.